That’s right. More money you have to spend on that beautiful new home you just bought.

 You can get a huge discount by installing a water sensor alarm accompanied by an automatic water shut off system.

-Reducing the risk of flood can greatly reduce your perceived risk of making a claim.
+Reducing the risk of flood or roof leak can greatly reduce your perceived risk of making a claim.

 Same goes for fire and theft, so any measures you can take to lower those risks would be good.